 EFoil Reviews

-It can be challenging to find true independent reviews of the eFoil brands as most reviews are by companies or influencers that promote a particular brand, and others are by reviewers who have never tested a board themselves and simply reviewing on paper.
+It can be challenging to find true independent reviews of the eFoil brands as most reviews are by companies or influencers that promote a particular brand, and others are by reviewers who have never tested a board themselves and are simply reviewing on paper.
 It is quite time consuming and expensive to assemble enough eFoils together to undertake a comprehensive review.
 Two that are particularly informative are:

-• Inertia Tested for brands available in California, so including Flite, Lift, SiFly, Waydoo but excluding Aerofoils, Awake, PWRfoil.
+- Inertia Tested for brands available in California, so including Flite, Lift, SiFly, Waydoo but excluding Aerofoils, Awake, PWRfoil.

 Will EFoils Get Cheaper?